ednet-dev/ednet_code_generation/README.md

 The json representation of a model designed in Model Concepts must be copied in the model.json file in the project directory.

-In the Run/Manage Launches of Dart Editor, enter the four arguments in the Script arguments of the ednet_core_gen.dart command-line launch with the bin/ednet_core_gen.dart Dart script:
+In the Run/Manage Launches of IDE, enter the four arguments in the Script arguments of the ednet_core_gen.dart command-line launch with the bin/ednet_core_gen.dart Dart script: